 Take Notes

 Have some notes that you take over what your employee mentions during your conversation.
-These notes should be useful in looking back at how your employee has progressed over time.
+These notes should be useful for looking back at how your employee has progressed.
 They can also help remind you of extra details you may have learned about them.

 Follow Up

-Of course, your one on one conversations will only meet their peak success when you follow up with your employees later.
+Of course, your one-on-one conversations will only meet their peak success when you follow up with your employees later.
 This shows your employees that you’re committed to their success.
-Not only that, but it allows you to catch issues in your action plans before they get out of hand.
+It also allows you to catch issues in your action plans before they get out of hand.

 Takeaway

-One on one conversation should become a regular part of your work culture.
-These meetings allow you to build a connection with each employee and give them coaching that’s tailored to their strengths, weaknesses, and goals.
-With these tips, you’ll be ready for any one on one conversation that comes your way!
+One-on-one conversations should become a regular part of your work culture.
+These meetings allow you to connect with each employee and give them coaching tailored to their strengths, weaknesses, and goals.
+With these tips, you’ll be ready for any one-on-one conversation that comes your way!